sportai/sportai_site/_posts/2025-4-14-NBA-Playoffs-basketball-fantasy-sports-butler-curry-jokic-murray-kerr-draft-analytics-data-usage-rate.md

 ---
 layout: post
-title: “The NBA Playoffs Are More Unpredictable Than Ever”
+title: "The NBA Playoffs Are More Unpredictable Than Ever"
 date: 2025-4-14
 categories: fantasy basketball season
 ---